Results

 Behind the titles above you find all resources needed for a school day for students from 15 years and above.
 Climate protection isn’t something we can tackle alone—it’s a challenge we need to face together!
 Real change happens when the whole community gets involved and drives action.

-The e-learning works without registration – just start here.
+The e-learning works without registration – just start here (link opens in a new tab).

 The video offers an interesting and motivating overview over the necessary steps to bring forward the energy transition in their respective cities and communities, and to make sure that the energy supply of the future is sustainable and climate neutral.